April 4, 2025

 Eligibility and Application Process for Italy Agrivoltaics Tender

 Applicants can access the tender documents on the GSE website.
 The application period opens on May 30, 2024, and closes on September 30, 2024.
-Successful projects will receive funding based on the proposed technology and capacity, with a maximum limit of €1.5 million per project.
+Successful projects will receive funding based on their proposed technology and capacity, with a maximum limit of €1.5 million per project.

 Impact of Italy Agrivoltaics Tender on Renewable Energy and Agriculture